 With advanced program creation, there are tons of different options to choose from.
 No one client has the same needs as the next client.
 Being able to customize your routines on the fly and with ease is one of the most important aspects of personal training software.

 Strength portal lets me create wildly intricate routines for clients if I need to while at the same time having the simplicity and ease-of-use that I need to stay focused.

 Relatively small exercise library

-One of the things that I did not like about strength portal was it’s relatively small exercise library.
-I know that they are constantly working on increasing the exercise library, but at the time of this writing it is only around 500 exercises.
+One of the things that I did not like about strength portal was it’s relatively tiny exercise library.
+I know that they are continually working on increasing the exercise library, but at the time of this writing, it is only around 500 exercises.